thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

  * `org.thymeleaf.context.Context` implements `IContext`
  * `org.thymeleaf.context.WebContext` implements `IWebContext`

-And as you can see in the controller code, `WebContext` is the one we will use.
+And as you can see in the controller code, `WebContext` is the one we use.
 In fact we have to, because the use of a `ServletContextTemplateResolver` requires that we use a context implementing `IWebContext`.

 ```java
 WebContext ctx = new WebContext(request, response, servletContext, request.getLocale());
 ```

-Only three out of those four constructor arguments are required, because the default locale for the system will be used if none is specified (although you should never let this happen in real applications).
+Only three out of those four constructor arguments are required because the default locale for the system will be used if none is specified (although you should never let this happen in real applications).

 There are some specialized expressions that we will be able to use to obtain the request parameters and the request, session and application attributes from the `WebContext` in our templates.
 For example:

  * `${x}` will return a variable `x` stored into the Thymeleaf context or as a *request attribute*.
  * `${param.x}` will return a *request parameter* called `x` (which might be multivalued).
  * `${session.x}` will return a *session attribute* called `x`.
  * `${application.x}` will return a *servlet context attribute* called `x`.

 ### Executing the template engine

-With our context object ready, all we need is executing the template engine specifying the template name and the context, and passing on the response writer so that the response can be written to it:
+With our context object ready, now we can tell the template engine to process the template (by its name) using the context, and passing it a response writer so that the response can be written to it:

 ```java